apache/sling-org-apache-sling-kickstart/Readme.md

 The Kickstart project also comes with the Feature Models and the scripts to run a Sling Composite Node Store as well having the option to upgrade a Sling instance afterwards.
+**Note**: keep in mind that these feature model files are not based on the latest Sling 12 feature models.

 #### Feature Models